-Compared to the Current Trajectory Scenario, the Energy Innovation Scenario doubles the amount of battery capacity installed in California, a function of both additional uptake in electric vehicles and greater use of battery storage for electricity reliability purposes.
-In contrast, ratcheting up the clean energy standard in the Energy Innovation Scenario leads to a 12 percent increase in solar and wind power capacity over the Current Trajectory Scenario.
+Compared to the Current Trajectory Scenario, the Energy Innovation Scenario roughly doubles the amount of battery capacity installed in California, a function of both additional uptake in electric vehicles and greater use of battery storage for electricity reliability purposes.
+Ratcheting up the clean energy standard in the Energy Innovation Scenario leads to relatively smaller increase in solar and wind power capacity.
 This greater reliance on battery storage in the Energy Innovation Scenario is crucial to understanding why battery storage prices cause much larger sensitivity impacts than do solar and wind power.